PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Fan Given Roles

 With each new major addition to the player’s party comes a role created by fans.
 Many of these roles center around the religion-like following certain objects and Pokémon in the game have gotten, most commonly the Helix Fossil.
 Bird Jesus is the most widely known nickname and belongs to the party’s Pidgeot “aaabaaajss.”
 Its role of being the powerhouse of the team has made it an object of praise and worship.
 Other well known nicknames are Drowzee “The Keeper,” responsible for keeping Flareon at bay, and “Lord Helix,” the later revived Helix Fossil which was already dubbed as a deity.
+In the 6th game, the Main charactor Aoi Captured a omanyte, people started to call it “Lord Helix”, but then started to call it “Lard Helix”, as of it’s Thick Fat Ability given from the Randomizer

 In the second game, the starter, Totodile, became known for his move leer, which in generation 2 looked as if the user was using lasor beams, thus being named Lasorgator.
 Another nickname given was when we caught another Pidgey, who was in the beginning named Bird Jesus 2, but was later changed to Brian, a reference to the movie, The Life of Brian.